sugaryourcoffee/syclink/README.md

     -------------------+---------------------
     http://example.com | For testing purposes

+The is a switch `--expand` and a flag `--width`.
+If no width is specified list will print the complete content and probably mess up the table.
+With a width specified the the columns are scaled so the overall width of the table will be the size of width specified.
+The expand switch will expand the table to the specified width if the table would be smaller than width.

+    $ syclink list --tag TEST --columns `url,description` --width 70 --expand

 Find links
 ----------
 It is also possible to search for links based on a search string.
 The find command searches all attributes of the links and is searching for the occurance of the search string within the attributes.
-So the search is not list only exact matches.
+So the search does not list exact matches only.

     $ syclink find --columns 'url,tag' 'example'

     url                | tag
     -------------------+-----
     http://example.com | TEST

+The `--expand` switch and the `--width` flag are also available with the `find` command.
+Details see at [List links](#list-links)

 List websites
 -------------